 A.J.
-Neibel, who holds 15 years of NFL experience in the sports performance and strength and conditioning realm, enters his second season as head strength and conditioning coach of the Raiders.
+Neibel, who holds 16 years of NFL experience in the sports performance and strength and conditioning realm, enters his third season as head strength and conditioning coach of the Raiders.

-Neibel, who previously spent six seasons with the Silver and Black (2003-08), returned to the Raiders in 2019.
-In his role, Neibel helped produce two Pro Bowlers in T Trent Brown and C Rodney Hudson.
-The two paved the way for RB Josh Jacobs, the first-ever 1,000-yard rookie rusher in team history, while helping the club surrender just 29 sacks on the year, good for eighth-fewest in the NFL.
+In his return to the Silver and Black in 2019 after previously spending six seasons with the Silver and Black from 2003-08, Neibel helped produce two Pro Bowlers in T Trent Brown and C Rodney Hudson.
+The two paved the way for rookie running back Jacobs, who became the first-ever 1,000-yard rookie rusher in team history, while helping the club surrender just 29 sacks on the year, good for eighth-fewest in the NFL.

 Neibel and his staff also excelled in helping the 2019 rookie class make the transition from college to the NFL, as the Raiders rookies combined to lead the NFL in scrimmage touchdowns (17) amongst their rookie peers.
 The Raiders rookies also ranked first in sacks (14.5), yards after the catch (676), rushing yards (1,167), rushing touchdowns (seven) and rushing first downs (60), while ranking second in receptions (107) and receiving yards (1,112).